Review: User review

 A user review refers to a review written by a user or consumer of a product or service based on the author's own experience as a user of the reviewed product.
 Popular sources for consumer reviews are e-commerce sites like Amazon.com and Zappos and social media sites like Tripadvisor and Yelp.
 E-commerce sites often have consumer reviews for products and sellers separately.
 Usually, consumer reviews are in the form of several lines of text accompanied by a numerical rating.
 This text is meant to aid in shopping decision of a prospective buyer.
 A consumer review of a product usually comments on how well the product measures up to expectations based on the specifications provided by the manufacturer or seller.
 It talks about performance, reliability, quality defects, if any, and value for money.
 Consumer reviews, also called 'word of mouth' and 'user-generated content' differ from 'marketer-generated content' in their evaluation from consumer or user point of view.
 They often include comparative evaluations against competing products.
 Observations are factual as well as subjective in nature.
 Consumer reviews of sellers usually comment on service experienced, and dependability or trustworthiness of the seller.
 Usually, they comment on factors such as timeliness of delivery, packaging, and correctness of delivered items, shipping charges, return services against promises made, and so on.

 Online consumer reviews have become a major factor in business reputation and brand image due to the popularity of TripAdvisor, Yelp, and online review websites.
 A negative review can damage the reputation of a business and this has created a new industry of reputation management where companies attempt to remove or hide bad reviews so that more favourable content is found when potential customers do research.

 An expert review usually refers to a review written by someone who has tested several peer products or services to identify which offers the best value for money or the best set of features.
 An example of this is Amazon Vine.
 Amazon Vine is a program which was introduced to "help their fellow customers make informed purchase decisions".
 This program is invite-only and is designed to generate reviews for product vendors with whom Amazon works.

 One type of user review can be in the physical world, such as a video reviewing a product or software.
 This is common on platforms such as YouTube and Vimeo.

-A bought review is the system where the creator (usually a company) of a new product pays a reviewer to review their new product.